Thanksgiving - America's Communal Holiday

 The Pilgrims Legacy: Love, Sharing & Community Empowerment

-Anyhow, after various false starts, I happened upon a childhood storybook that I had saved since I was a first grader.
-I was young enough to still like fairytales and old enough to be learning to read.
-The book, A Gateway to Storyland, by Platt & Munk Co, was given to me around the holidays.
-The fairytale storybook contains a warm, loved feeling that I still can get, when I periodically open it.
-When I was younger I read it numerous times, as the words and the illustrations fed the imagination.
+Last year I happened upon a childhood book of fables and fairytales that I had saved since I was a first grader.
+I was young enough to still like fairytales and old enough to be learning and loving to read.
+The book, A Gateway to Storyland, by Platt & Munk Co, was given to me around the holidays, and the book still gives me a warm, loved feeling when I periodically open it [see photo at right and it's still in print].
+I read it numerous times after I received it, as the illustrations fed the imagination, and lessons embedded in the words resonated with wisdom.

 Unselfish Parental Love Manifested by Empowering Progeny

-At Thanksgiving time we commemorate one of America's first settlements, founded by the risk-taking, resource-pooling, communal sharing Pilgrims.
+At Thanksgiving time we commemorate one of America's first settlements, founded by the risk-taking, resource-pooling, hardworking, spiritual community of Pilgrims.

-The Pilgrims were early English settlers who arrived on these shores in the early 17th century [1600's].
-They came here because they wanted a measure of freedom and self-determination that they were forbidden in Europe or what we call the 'old country'.
-They wanted to practice their faith in a way that differed from the established Church of England.
-They took great risks, pooled / shared their communal resources to obtain a ship, the Mayflower, to cross the Atlantic in mid September of 1620, landing here at Plymouth Rock in Massachusetts on November 9, 1620.
+The Pilgrims were early English settlers who arrived on American shores in the early 17th century [1600's].
+They came here because they wanted a measure of freedom and self-determination that they were forbidden in Europe or what was called the 'old country'.
+The Pilgrims wanted to practice their faith, unencumbered, in a way that differed from the established Church of England.
+They pooled their money to obtain a ship, the Mayflower, to cross the Atlantic in mid September of 1620, landing on America's shores at Plymouth Rock in Massachusetts on November 9, 1620.

-Per Wikipedia, they survived a hard winter in 1621 with the help of the Wampanoag, an American Indian tribe.
-The Pilgrims were the immigrants, and the Indian natives welcomed them.
+Per Wikipedia, the Piligrims survived a hard winter in 1621 with the help of the Wampanoag, an American Indian tribe.
+The Pilgrims were the immigrants, and the first Americans, the Indian natives, welcomed them.
 The Wampanaog taught the Pilgrims how to catch eels, and how to grow and harvest corn.
 Thus the Pilgrims ended 1621 with a good harvest which they celebrated and shared with their new friends, expressing their thanks to a higher power, aka God, for the success of their endeavors.
-Hence the celebration entered into American lore, as the first Thanksgiving.

 - CLICK here for the rest of the story about Thanksgiving Day sentiments in NYC.